ckgresla/website/pages/ponderings.md

 14. Is "ruthlessness" an inherently malevolent trait?
 Or might it be benevolent in an occasional context?

-15. Beauty is not a “conclusion” that we arrive at regarding something, rather it is something that each individual [senses](https://plato.stanford.edu/entries/aesthetic-concept/).
+15. Beauty is not a "conclusion" that we arrive at regarding something, rather it is something that each individual [senses](https://plato.stanford.edu/entries/aesthetic-concept/).

 16. One Piece, will be thought of as Shakespeare is today in the 2400s.